Minor-League-Esports/evidence/pages/S17_Player_Stats.md

 <Details title='Instructions'>

-<p>Below you will find all stats for all players in MLE for S17.</p>
+Below you will find all stats for all players in MLE for S17.
-<p>-You can use the search bar above the table to search for a specific player.</p>
+- You can use the search bar above the table to search for a specific player.
-<p>-You can also use the drop down menus below to Filter the stats however you see fit.</p>
+- You can also use the drop down menus below to Filter the stats however you see fit.
-<p>-Lastly you can click on the stat column to put stats in ascending or descending order.</p>
+- Lastly you can click on the stat column to put stats in ascending or descending order.

 </Details>

 ```sql Stats